 Beekeepers and the general public alike enjoyed childrens activities at the Wagner Free Institute of Science at 17th & Montgomery.
 While at historic Bartram’s Garden in southwest Philadelphia, the DaVinci Art Alliance member exhibit featured honey bees in art.
 Members of the Philadelphia Beekeepers Guild opened honey bee hives for the amusement and education of those who dared draw near!

-Since 2010, the Philadelphia Honey Festival has been held the weekend after Labor Day; 2016 marks the 7th festival.
-The venues are purposefully chosen in order to allow Philadelphians the opportunity to attend the festival without traveling far from their neighborhoods.
-The format has evolved to kick-off with “after-school” activities for kids leading to a 21-and-over Honey Happy Hour on Friday.
-Family-oriented events continue through the weekend on Saturday and Sunday.
+Since 2010, the Philadelphia Honey Festival has been held the weekend after Labor Day; 2021 marks the 12th festival.
+Three historic venues are purposefully chosen in order to allow Philadelphians the opportunity to attend the festival without traveling far from their neighborhoods.

 - Honey Extraction Demonstration(s)